 When measuring add power in progressive addition lenses (PAL), select the area of least distortion in both the distance and the reading portions of the lenses.

 Similarly, measure the reading power at the area as close to the bottom of the lens as possible.

+If you are confused about how to read prism on lensometer, follow the simple tricks.
 If there are less than 5 prism diopters in the lens, follow the given steps: